 “I have long been thinking about an extensive book about Turkish food.
 When Phaidon approached me about this project, I relished the opportunity to write for an international audience.
 Choosing the recipes was the hardest part.
 I included food rituals and folklore as well as the original names of some dishes.
 This is why some recipes have a second name in parentheses.
 This is only a glimpse of Turkish cuisine.
 Fieldwork was the most fun part.
 I visited people in their kitchens and made them food, while they cooked for me in return.”

-For more on Turkey’s culinary heritage, and to learn how to make many of the dishes mentioned, order a copy of The Turkish Cookbook here.
+For more on this holistic view of Turkey’s culinary heritage, and to learn how to make many of the dishes mentioned, order a copy of The Turkish Cookbook here.